jh-evans/readthedocs/docs/source/using.rst

 fails, passing a string message from ``getLocation`` that describes where in the code the failure type was created.

 As written, the default case cannot execute as ``obj`` will only be one of the three failure types.
 If ``getField`` returned an additional type, the switch would have to be updated with an explicit case or else the default would exceute.
+This is the reason for the assertion failure on the default line.

 Advantages of this Approach
 ---------------------------